sartography/spiffworkflow_website/content/posts/deep_dives/deploy_integrate.md

 This guide shows you how to deploy the demo `Connector Proxy` as an `AWS Lambda Function` as well as how to integrate it with [SpiffArena](https://www.spiffworkflow.org/pages/spiffarena/).
 The [Getting Started Guide](https://www.spiffworkflow.org/posts/articles/get_started/) will be used as the basis for integration but the steps should easily map to any custom installation.

-There is an assumption that you have access to login to the AWS Console and can create/deploy Lambda functions.
+There is an assumption that you have access to log in to the AWS Console and can create/deploy Lambda functions.

 ## Checkout the source code

 The source code for this project is available on [GitHub](https://github.com/sartography/connector-proxy-lambda-demo).
-You will need to close this repository to complete the steps below.
+You will need to clone this repository to complete the steps below.

 ## Building the zip